ualberta-smr/RefactoringAwareMergingEvaluation/README.md

 graph-based refactoring-aware merging (implemented in IntelliMerge).
 Afterwards, we dive deeper into the results by manually sampling 50 merge scenarios and investigate the conflicts that Git, RefMerge, and IntelliMerge report as well as what their causes are.
 This evaluation was used in the paper, "Refactoring-aware Operation-based Merging: An Empirical Evaluation" (http://arxiv.org/abs/2112.10370).

+## RefMerge

+We implemented operation-based rerfactoring-aware merging in [RefMerge](https://github.com/ualberta-smr/RefMerge).
+RefMerge works by undoing refactorings, merging, and then replaying the refactorings.
+When merging, RefMerge considers the interactions between each pair of refactorings and how these interactions can lead to a conflict or how they can result in a dependence relationship.
+We provide the conflict and dependence detection logic for each pair in the [conflict detection wiki](https://github.com/ualberta-smr/RefMerge/wiki/Conflict-&-Dependence-Logic).

 ## System requirements
 * Linux
 * git